-- IRC-5.1 The City should update its green building regulations regularly and continue to administer a Green Building Program and/or enforce green building requirements within the City. - IRC-5.2 The City showcases residential and commercial green building techniques at City Hall and should sponsor workshops demonstrating their success, educating the community about the feasibility of various green building techniques. - IRC-5.3 The City offers incentives for buildings to exceed the minimum Green Building Program requirements. - IRC-5.4 On an ongoing basis, City staff should be trained to implement the Green Building Program and to provide advice and expertise about green building to the public.
+- IRC-5.1 As appropriate, update West Hollywood's green building regulations regularly and continue to administer a Green Building Program and/or enforce green building requirements within the City. - IRC-5.2 Showcase residential and commercial green building techniques at City Hall and seek to sponsor workshops demonstrating their success, educating the community about the feasibility of various green building techniques. - IRC-5.3 Offer incentives for buildings to exceed the minimum Green Building Program requirements. - IRC-5.4 On an ongoing basis and as feasible, train City staff to implement the Green Building Program and to provide advice and expertise about green building to the public.